-Everything can be viewed on a large 3.2-inch LCD which looks great, even in bright sunshine.
+Everything can be viewed on a large 3.2-inch LCD which looks great, even in bright morning sunshine.

 Full frame cameras also offer a wider ISO range, meaning you can capture images in low light without having to resort to slower shutter speeds or flash.

 The Nikon D610 has a wide sensitivity range of ISO100 to 6400 (expandable from ISO50 to ISO25,600).